kamilkisiela/graphql-inspector/docs/recipes/github.md

 This way your schema file is always up to date with your actual schema.

-## Github Application
+## GitHub Application

 You don't have to host your own instance of GraphQL Inspector, we got you covered.
 Simply install [GraphQL Inspector App](https://github.com/apps/graphql-inspector) in a repository and enjoy having a solid workflow.

-## Use Github Actions
+## Use GitHub Actions

-If you're lucky to have an access to Github Actions, you don't have to host GraphQL Inspector anywhere on your own.
+If you're lucky to have an access to GitHub Actions, you don't have to host GraphQL Inspector anywhere on your own.
 Here's an example workflow:

 ```hcl
 workflow "On Push" {